AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 Here is a sample with adjusted axes

-{sample}WD\_Data\_from\_JSON\_04{sample}
+{sample}WD\_Data\_from\_JSON\_05{sample}

 ### Visualization

 Visual settings are vital for a chart.
 JSON can control any method and parameter of a chart to configure desirable chart appearance.
-Here is configuration for column chart of golden color with brick hatches
+Here is configuration for column chart of golden color with brick hatch.

 ```
   "fill":"gold",